 This Complaint Management Policy assists QTC in fulfilling that vision by assisting it to:

 - deal with complaints in a professional, efficient and fair manner

 - properly manage its relationship with clients and external parties, and

 - as a learning organisation, develop and continuously improve its services.

-A complaint is any expression of dissatisfaction with a product or service offered or provided by QTC or the conduct of QTC and may typically involve some error, fault or omission on the part of QTC.
+A complaint is any expression of dissatisfaction with a product or service or action offered or provided by QTC or the conduct of QTC, which may for instance involve an alleged error, fault or omission on the part of QTC.

-QTC’s policies are available on its website, and hard copies are available upon request.
+QTC’s externally available policies are available on its website, and hard copies are available upon request.